 Background

-Not a lot is known about this Dutch artist who by the looks of things released just this one album.
+Not a lot is known about the Dutch artist known as Nash! who by the looks of things released just this one album.
 Recorded in December 1990, ‘Take Me High’ saw a CD release in early 1991.
 The album had passed down through the ranks of early 90’s tape traders (of that I recall) promoting a hi-tech meets pop rock fusion recalling many artists on this website, from Beau Heart through to Franz Benton.

 The Songs